Bob Casey (baseball announcer): Death and legacy

-Casey departed for spring training with the Twins in Fort Myers, Florida on March 7, 2005, but soon after developed pneumonia and had to return to Minnesota.
+Casey departed for spring training with the Twins in Fort Myers, Florida, on March 7, 2005, but soon after developed pneumonia and had to return to Minnesota.
 Casey died several weeks later, on March 27, 2005, at the Veterans Affairs Medical Center in Minneapolis.
 He was 79 years old, fifteen days before what would have been his 80th birthday.
-In addition to the pneumonia, he had had been battling liver cancer.
+In addition to the pneumonia, he had been suffering from liver cancer.
 He had received last rites two days earlier.

 Alex Rodriguez, who had developed a relationship with Casey over the years, had a phone conversation with him before he died.
 Casey had said Kirby Puckett and Alex Rodriguez were his favorite players, and had even asked Alex to help him take a ceremonial first pitch that June.

-Kent Hrbek, Tony Oliva, Dan Gladden, and Jack Morris served as pallbearers Casey at his March 30, 2005 funeral at St. Olaf Catholic Church in Minneapolis.
+Kent Hrbek, Tony Oliva, Dan Gladden, and Jack Morris served as pallbearers for Casey at his March 30, 2005, funeral at St. Olaf Catholic Church in Minneapolis.
 He is buried at Fort Snelling National Cemetery.
-April 8, 2005 was declared to be "Robert J. 'Bob' Casey Day" by Minnesota governor Tim Pawlenty.
+April 8, 2005, was declared to be "Robert J. 'Bob' Casey Day" by Minnesota governor Tim Pawlenty.
 April 8 was the Twins home opener vs. the White Sox, and was dedicated as a tribute to Casey.
-There was an on-field tribute before the game and members of the Casey family shared PA duties during the game.
+There was an on-field tribute before the game, and members of the Casey family shared PA duties during the game.

 From the founding of the Twins until his death, Casey was the only public address announcer in the team's history.
 During his life, he announced more than 4,500 sporting events for the Twins, Lakers, Millers, Vikings, North Stars, and NCAA basketball tournaments.
 He had planned to retire after the 2005 season.